 South Carolina receives an annual grant allocation from EPA to implement NPS abatement strategies as described in the state’s NPS Management Program (PDF-1.3M).
 A portion of these funds are passed on through a competitive grant process to stakeholder groups, government entities, or other agencies interested in conducting projects that reduce or prevent NPS water pollution through the implementation of an approved TMDL.
 These funds are known as Section 319 grants and they pay up to 60% of eligible project costs, with the applicant providing a 40% non-federal match (PDF-232K).

 Grant proposals for NPS projects are solicited periodically throughout the year.
 Guidance on the application process and information on TMDL projects available for funding will be made available at that time.
 If you wish to receive e-mail notification of NPS grant information, please send us your e-mail address.

-If you would like more information on the Section 319 NPS grant program, please contact Anne Marie Johnson or visit the links listed below.
+If you would like more information on the Section 319 NPS grant program, please contact Scott Hagins or visit the links listed below.